Trahloc/Misc/zeroth_law_pkg/frameworks/python/ZerothLawAIFramework.py313.md

 *   **Cyclomatic Complexity**: **Prefer** < 8 (via `ruff mccabe` check executed by ZLT).
 Keep units simple for testability.
 *   **Code Duplication**: Eliminate duplication during the Refactor TDD step (verify via `pylint R0801` check executed by ZLT).
 See Section [4.12](#412-validation-metrics-outcomes--enforcements).
 *   **Mandatory Type Annotation**: **Require** explicit, modern (Python 3.13+) type hints.
 Enforce with `mypy --strict` (executed by ZLT).
 See Section [4.12](#412-validation-metrics-outcomes--enforcements).
+*   **Default to Private Naming (Underscore Prefix):** **Require** functions and methods to be prefixed with a single underscore (`_`) by default, indicating they are internal implementation details not intended for direct use outside the defining module or class.
+Making a function/method public (no underscore) is an exception and **must** be justified in its docstring (see Section [5.2](#52-implementation-example-conceptual-tddddt-flow)), explaining its role in the module's or class's intended public API.
+This encourages strong encapsulation and deliberate interface design.
 *   **Minimize Mutable Global State**: **Require** avoiding module-level mutable variables.
 Pass state explicitly.
 (Checked by `ruff` rules via ZLT).
 *   **Favor Immutability (Mandatory Practice)**:
     *   **Universally prefer** immutable data structures.
 Mutability requires strong justification documented via Principle #7.